Useful pages on the regulator website

 The CNH has made some efforts to overcome these challenges, for instance, by approving many upstream activities requested by private companies holding exploration and extraction of hydrocarbons contracts; for example, in April 2020, the CNH approved some drilling activities in deep waters.

 Further, the CNH has not modified any regulations already issued or those already in place relating to hydrocarbons matters.
-This is a good sign for the electric energy industry, which is currently facing difficulties resulting from regulations and measures issued by the regulators and the Energy Ministry that could have a negative effect on activities currently being carried out, specifically those in connection with renewable energies.
+This is a good sign for the oil industry, which is currently facing difficulties resulting from new legislation and rules trying to be imposed by the federal government.

 Notwithstanding the above, the CNH has not given clear messages or signs in connection with the importance of recalling and organising tender procedures to attract investments in upstream activities.